Montenegrin language: History

 The beginnings of Montenegrin literacy date back to the 9th century, during the Duklja period, with the establishment of numerous monasteries in the coastal region.
 While traces of Latin and Greek literacy from the Duklja period are partially preserved, there is only indirect evidence of literacy in the Slavic language.
 The use of Glagolitic script in Duklja was influenced by the strong center of Slavic literacy in Ohrid, although some argue that Slavic literature in Duklja was written in Latin script.
 Literary activity flourished around Lake Skadar during this period, with the Monastery of Prečista Krajinska as a significant center.

 The Zeta period begins with the fall of Duklja to Serbian rule and extends through the rule of the Balšić and Crnojević families.
 While there is no consensus on the dating of Glagolitic and Cyrillic scripts in present-day Montenegro, it is established that Old Church Slavonic and Cyrillic became dominant during the Zeta period, replacing Glagolitic script.

-In Zeta was established a printing press by Đurađ Crnojević, starting in Obod and later moving to Cetinje.
-This press produced five incunabula, making Montenegro one of the four Slavic nations with incunabula in their language.
-During this period there was a development of the Zetan (Montenegrin) redaction of Old Church Slavonic, exemplified by the Miroslav Gospel from the 12th century, written in Kotor.
-This redaction adapted Old Church Slavonic to the local language of medieval Zeta, influencing Bosnian and Serbian redactions.
+In Zeta was established a printing press by Đurađ Crnojević with creation process by Serbian Orthodox Hilandar Hieromonk Makarije printer, starting in Obod and later moving to Cetinje.
+This press produced five incunabula, making modern-day Montenegro one of the four Slavic nations with incunabula.
+During this period there was a development of redaction of Old Church Slavonic, exemplified by the Serbia's UNESCO's Memory of the World international register Miroslav Gospel from the 12th century, written in Kotor.
+This redaction adapted Old Church Slavonic to the local Serbian language of medieval Zeta, influencing later Montenegrin redaction.
 Despite being erroneously labeled as Zeta-Hum redaction, it originated in Zeta and then spread to Hum.

 The period of written language spans from the late 15th to the 18th century.
 During this time, written language represents the written realization of the local spoken language.
 In new socio-historical circumstances in Montenegro, there was a gradual shift towards the reintegration of the Montenegrin language with a popular basis.
 However, Old Church Slavonic continued to be used in the Orthodox Church for a long time.
 In this phase, Old Church Slavonic books and Cyrillic script dominated.
 Yet, in the coastal region, the influence of the Montenegrin type of Old Church Slavonic had little impact on the literature of the period, where Latin and Italian language prevailed.

 The written language in secular use continued to follow the development of the Montenegrin spoken language, progressively shedding Church Slavonic elements as time passed.
-The most significant writers during the period of written language emerged in the late Baroque period - Andrija Zmajević in the coastal part Bay of Kotor and Danilo Petrović Njegoš in the continental part Cetinje.
-Both wrote in the Montenegrin vernacular.
+The most significant writers during the period of written language emerged in the late Baroque period - Andrija Zmajević in the coastal part Bay of Kotor and Danilo Petrović-Njegoš in the continental part Cetinje.
+Both wrote in the Serbian vernacular.